Ravoxsg/A_chronology_of_deep_learning/README.md

 ### 2013

+* A team from Singapore introduced a new kind of CNNs, emphasizing interest in convolutions with 1 by 1 receptive fields:
+[Network-in-network](https://arxiv.org/pdf/1312.4400.pdf), Lin et al., ?, **1439 citations**

-* In 2013 Kingma designed a new approach to autoencoders, in a Bayesian framework:\
+* In 2013 Kingma designed a new approach to autoencoders, in a Bayesian framework called the *Variational Autoencoder (VAE)*:\
-[Auto-encoding variational Bayes](https://arxiv.org/pdf/1312.6114.pdf), Kingma et al, 2013, ICLR, **2223 citations**
+[Auto-encoding variational Bayes](https://arxiv.org/pdf/1312.6114.pdf), Kingma et al, 2013, ICLR, **2223 citations**\
+This paper would have considerable consequences in the deep learning community.

 ### 2014